 For CamVid, following Kendall et al.\cite{kendall2015bayesian}, we use $11$ generalized classes and a downsampled image size of $360 \times 480$.
 For the teacher network, we train using the Stochastic Gradient Descent (SGD) with an initial learning rate of $10^{-3}$, a momentum of $0.9$, and a weight decay of $5 \times 10^{-4}$ for 100,000 steps.
 In order to achieve faster convergence, we initialize the student network using the weights of the teacher network.
 To this end, a smaller initial learning rate of $5\times10^{-4}$ is used to train the student network for 80,000 steps.
 We employ a ``poly" learning rate policy on both the teacher and student networks as done by Chen et al.\cite{chen2017rethinking}.
 We use a batch size of 4 for both per step.

-For Pascal VOC2012, we use the same augmented ``train" and ``val" split as in\cite{chen2017rethinking}.
+For VOC2012, we use the same augmented ``train" and ``val" split as in\cite{chen2017rethinking}.
 Input images are resized to $224 \times 224$.
 For the optimal performance of the teacher model, SGD with a higher initial learning rate of $10^{-2}$ is used instead, with a batch size of 8 for $150000$ steps.
 Similarly, we initialize the student model with the weights of the teacher.
 The student model is trained for $100000$ steps with an initial learning rate of $10^{-3}$ using a size of 8 per step.
 The performance on the ``val" split is reported in the results.

-Lastly, we also include the results of the student models trained using Dropout Distillation (DD) described in \cite{bulo2016dropout} as a comparison.
+We also include the results of the student models trained using Dropout Distillation (DD) \cite{bulo2016dropout} as a baseline comparison.